bockph/DISN-Presentation/blogpost.md

 Modern research shows that as of now deep learning is the state-of-the-art technique for single-view 3D reconstruction.
 However, apart from the Neural Network structures, the approaches differ in the way 3D shapes are represented in the networks.
 Therefore, we can cluster the related work into two distinct representation methods:

 - **explicit methods ---** describe a 3D model as a solid using e.g. point clouds, voxels or meshes.
 The main advantage of such a method is its intuitiveness which also makes them easy to encode e.g. in a Neural Network.
 However, these methods suffer from limited resolution and fixed mesh topologies.
 Further, traditionally applied training losses like Earth-mover Distance (EMD) or Chamfer Distance (CD) only approximate the similarity of shape and are therefore not accurate.
-Examples that were compared to DISN are *AtlasNet*, *Pixel2Mesh*, and *3DN*.
+Examples that were compared to DISN are *AtlasNet* [2], *Pixel2Mesh* [3], and *3DN* [4].
 While the first uses a set of parametric elements to generate 3D surfaces, the latter two reconstruct 3D shapes by deforming a given source mesh.
 For this, Pixel2Mesh uses a hardcoded Ellipsoid-mesh while 3DN expects the source Mesh as an input.

 - **implicit methods ---** in contrast, define a surface by using a volumetric scalar function.
 If the equation $F(X,Y,Z) = 0$ holds, then a point $P(X,Y,Z)$ is said to be on the surface.
 Recent works like *IMNet* or *OccNet* predict such functions and have shown to be capable of avoiding the drawbacks of explicit methods.
 Nonetheless, none of these works has been capable of reconstructing fine-grained details.